Flint River (Michigan): Features along the Flint River

 The river is dammed in Richfield Township to form the Holloway Reservoir, which was formed in 1953 and fully completed 1955.
 The reservoir was constructed, originally, as a water supply for Flint, and to move the river through the city more quickly to dilute sewage.
 By 1967, though, the city purchased its drinking water from the City of Detroit, via a pipeline from Lake Huron, and only used the reservoir as an emergency back-up water supply.

 The C.S.
 Mott Dam just 5 mi downstream and west of Genesee forms C S Mott Lake and was completed in 1972 for recreational use.
 Local attractions along the lake include Crossroads Village (home of the Huckleberry Railroad), Stepping Stone Falls, and the riverboat Genesee Belle.

 The next dam is the Utah Dam.
 A largely steel dam, it was completed in 1928 to prevent industrial discharges from entering the drinking water supply downstream.
 The gates have since been locked in the open position so that it no longer impedes the flow of the river.

-The Hamilton Dam exists downstream at the University of Michigan–Flint campus in downtown Flint.
+The Hamilton Dam existed downstream at the University of Michigan–Flint campus in downtown Flint.
 Constructed in 1920, it once also served as a pedestrian bridge, but is now in severe disrepair.
 Because of its dilapidation, the Michigan Department of Environmental Quality ordered that steps be taken by 2008, and if that did not occur that the river be lowered to reduce the use of the dam.
 In 2008, the city of Flint spent $30,000 on a pre-engineering study to assess whether a new dam was needed or the old one be repaired.
+The dam was removed by 2025.